keheliya/bash-config/README.md

 bash-config
 ===========

-Personal bash aliases and what not
+Personal bash aliases and what not.